bengtj100/stacky-lang/Reference.md

 ### Arithmetic operations

 Arithmetic operators are only defined for *integers*.
 Any other argument type will lead to a run-time error'.
-If there are not enough elements on the stack for the operation, an error will occurr.
+If there are not enough elements on the stack for the operation, an error will occur.

 | Operation | Stack                      | Comment                       |
 |:---------:|:---------------------------|:------------------------------|